ddieruf/apache-pulsar-helm-chart/charts/apache-pulsar/README.md

 # Apache Pulsar chart

 This is an opinionated chart for deploying an Apache Pulsar cluster.
-It is dependent on the upstream [Pulsar project](https://pulsar.apache.org) and adds in components that enhance a cluster's usability and management.
+It is dependent on [DataStax's Luna project](https://github.com/datastax/pulsar) which contributes to the upstream [Pulsar project](https://pulsar.apache.org).

 The chart follows Helm's recommended patterns of using sub-charts as discrete parts of an overall chart.
 The chart also takes -heavy- influence from [Bitnami's common library](https://github.com/bitnami/charts/tree/master/bitnami/common) and template structures.